 - Take documents in double.
 Print your CV but also have a backup on a memory stick.
 If you have a portfolio and you’re taking the hard copy, also have it online or on your laptop.
 This way, you’ll always have something to show should prints get lost or damaged during your travels.

 Final tips for your New Zealand job interview

-You have to as flexible as possible for Skype or telephone interviews.
+You have to as flexible as possible for online or telephonic interviews.
 There’s a very good chance that the interview happens at an odd time thanks to time differences.

 Finally, be online or at your phone at least 15 minutes before your interview.
 The same goes for the in-person interview.
 It doesn’t matter what form the interview takes – being late is never an option!